Choosing a franchise website platform is an infrastuctural decision, not a design decision.

 Large global brands sometimes pick these for deep integrations and personalization at huge scale.

-Best for massive international networks already invested in enterprise tech.
+Best for: massive international networks already invested in enterprise tech.

 3. Drag-and-drop builders (Squarespace, Wix, Weebly)